Unidentified decedent: Mortuary photographs

 Many police departments and medical examiners have made efforts to identify the deceased by placing mortuary photographs of the UID's face online.
 In some instances, the mortuary photographs would be retouched of wounds if they are to be released to the public.
 Dismembered corpses may also be digitally altered to appear attached to the body.
 This is not considered to be the most effective method, as the nature of death often distorts the UID's face.
-An example of this is that of "Grateful Doe," who was killed in a vehicular crash in 1995.
+An example of this is that of "Grateful Doe," later identified as Jason Callahan, who was killed in a vehicular crash in 1995.
 He sustained extreme trauma that disfigured his face.

-A Jane Doe found in a river in Milwaukee, Wisconsin, had died months earlier, but was preserved by the cold temperatures.
+The body of Berline Trammel was found in a river in Milwaukee, Wisconsin in 1982.
+She had died months earlier, but was preserved by the cold temperatures.
 Her morgue photographs were displayed publicly on a medical examiner's website, but her face had been distorted by swelling after absorbing water, with additional decomposition.

 Death masks have also been used to assist with identification, which have been stated to be more accurate, as they are required to display "relaxed expressions," which often do not illustrate the faces of the UIDs as they were found, such as that of L'Inconnue de la Seine, a French suicide victim found in the late 1800s.
 However, a death mask will still depict sunken eyes or other characteristics of a long-term illness, which do not often show how they would have looked in life.